paezha/University-AI-Panel/README.md

 [^27]: Average class sizes at McMaster (with a full time under-graduate
-    student population of 30,400) are 127.8 in first/second year, and 52.3 in third/fourth year; this places McMaster dead last among all Canadian institutions in class sizes in first/second year, and second to last after UBC in third/fourth year (Maclean’s 2022).
+    student population of 30,400) are 127.8 in first/second year, and 52.3 in third/fourth year; this places McMaster dead last among all Canadian institutions in terms of class sizes in first/second year, and second to last after UBC in third/fourth year (Maclean’s 2022).

 [^28]: [Automation bias](https://en.wikipedia.org/wiki/Automation_bias),
     the human inclination to favor suggestions made by automated